 Both Japanese and Chinese wisteria bear light purple flowers, long seed pods and alternate compound leaves of wavy, egg-shaped leaflets, having smooth margins and strongly tapering tips.
 Japanese wisteria leaves are 8-12 in. long, with 13-17 (11-19) leaflets.
 Chinese wisteria leaves are 6-10 in. long with 9-11 (7-13) leaflets.

-Light purple flowers, long seed pods and alternate, wavy leaflets with smooth margins distinguish this woody vine.
-Japanese and Chinese wisteria differ mainly by the directional rotation of the vine around a tree — counter-clockwise or clockwise, respectively.
+Japanese and Chinese wisteria also differ by the directional rotation of the vine around a tree — clockwise or counter-clockwise, respectively.
 Although both are invasive and difficult to control or eradicate, Chinese is worse.
-The least aggressive is American wisteria.
+(Least aggressive is American wisteria.)

 Click Vine Removal for details regarding ivy and vine removal from a host tree.
 Wisteria vines can emerge 10 to 15 feet from its victim tree to bring it down, making the surrounding area impenetrable.